 - Primary SourceA revival of religious fervor, 1744

-- Primary SourceCotton Mather’s Account of the Witch Trials, 1693
+- Primary SourceCotton Mather’s account of the Salem witch trials, 1693

 - EssayEarly America’s Jewish Settlers